-If you’re using HubSpot or other marketing software, A/B testing is really easy.
+If you’re using HubSpot to A/B test landing pages, you're off to a good start.
 You can set up your test, still using your two different versions and run them simultaneously.
 The platform will make sure that your website visitors will see the different variations without having to create a new landing page with a different URL.

 Of course, this won’t work for every business, and in some cases, forms on the right-hand side will convert better than those on the left.
 It’s all about finding out which is the most effective for your business and your potential customers.